 1. Tru-Flex had a vision of becoming a global manufacturer, starting with the European market.
 This would not only take financial capital but the willingness to take a long-term perspective on relative payback and trust of vision.
 HBM’s patient capital investment focus, with an emphasis on developing and implementing the right strategies for long-term gain, fit perfectly into Tru-Flex’s desire for a partner.
 Both partners were willing to take large bets once they both aligned on strategy and the right vision for the company.

-3. Tru-Flex also saw enormous opportunities in entering tangential markets.
+2. At the time, Tru-Flex saw enormous potential in making smart acquisitions to expand into adjacent markets.
+Sacoma International was a perfect fit.
+Tru-Flex liked Sacoma’s products, their culture, location and customer portfolio and saw synergies on how the acquisition could benefit them long-term.
+Again, HBM’s alignment on vision and financial banking would enable them to make this acquisition a successful one.3.
+Tru-Flex also saw enormous opportunities in entering tangential markets.
 Tru-Flex knew that a partner would see the benefits of making such a risky move and provide the capital support to enter the automotive aftermarket and invest in doing it correctly.
 HBM’s patient capital approach and enterprise-wide resources truly set them apart in this regard.

 INTEGRATION AND STRATEGIC PLANNING